cz-python-course/Class1/README.md

 - *int:* whole numbers, positive, negative and zero.
 - *float:* float points.
 NUmbers that are not int.
 In python, the decimal character is a dot (.), some examples are: 1.5223, -2.01234, 3.14, etc...
 - *string:* Text.
 In python, we have to wrap those values in quotes (' or ").
 This way, the interpreter knows that it's a text string.
 We can use simple or double quotes to wrap the text we are creating.
 Both quotes have the same effect in python.
+- *arrays:* They are lists of variables. we can store multiple values here. to declare an array, we use square brackets; Examples: [1,2,3,'abc',4].
+- *dictionary:* Dictionaries are lists that contains a key/value pair.
+It's used when you know what each data is, and want to name it.we define a dictionary with curly Brackets, separate keys from values using a colon. example: {'first name':'bruce', 'last name':'wayne'}
+- *tuples:* In python, tuples work like dictionaries, but you cannot modify the values after including the key/value pai. we declare a tuple using parenthesis. example: ('first name':'bruce', 'last name':'wayne')
 - *Objects:* Objects are instances of classes (we will see classes in the future, don't worry), and they are not a primitive type like the others, but they are really common as well.

 ## Comments